zjhch123/No-Direct-Calls/index.md

-# Please Don't Call Me Directly on Teams
+# Please Don't Call Me Directly in Chat

 ## TL;DR

-Modern digital communication should respect the time and attention of all participants. **Don't call someone out of the blue on Teams**.
+Modern digital communication should respect the time and attention of all participants. **Don't call someone out of the blue in Chat**.
 Similarly, **avoid sending vague messages like** `Hi XXX, call?`.
 Instead, **provide context, check availability, and request a call**.
 This allows for a more efficient and considerate exchange of information.

 ## Call Etiquette